Based on the original transcript

 This site can be improved, and you can help — whether by correcting remaining errors (although we hope there aren't many left), by adding more photos, or marking further glossary items.
 The easiest way to report small errors, suggest new photos and so forth, is by dropping us an email to email@example.com.

-There's a simple guide to getting involved, or if you're more technical all our code, and the transcript files, is available on github, where there is information on how to get up and running.
+There are always other missions in the pipeline.
+If you'd like to help get them cleaned up and published, there's a simple guide to getting involved, or if you're more technical all our code, and the transcript files, is available on GitHub, where there is information on how to get up and running.
 (If you're up to it, you can even fork the repository, and issue a pull request to us when you're done.)

 - Ryan Alexander

 - Andrew Godwin